Poker Online

 The Play

 Each player puts up a stake in a pool for the round.
 The player with the largest double always leads and play continues clockwise around the table.
-If nobody has a double, then a tile is drawn from the boneyard and the highest end is the lead.
+If nobody has a double, then a tile is drawn from the boneyard and the higher end is the lead.

 Scoring